 The key advantage of Shutterstock over Adobe Stock is in the number of images which is 1.5x higher than at Adobe Stock.
-Additionally, Shutterstock’s subscription plans are a bit cheaper than Adobe Stock’s, whereas Adobe Stock is cheaper for on-demand purchases.
+Additionally, Shutterstock’s subscription plans are cheaper than Adobe Stock’s, whereas Adobe Stock is cheaper for on-demand purchases.

 Another key advantage of Shutterstock is the promo codes.
 Shutterstock always offers at least a 15% discount, while Adobe Stock does not.

 Both agencies offer equal free trials of 10 photos for 1 month with their subscription plans.

 In short, Adobe Stock is better for Creative Cloud users because it provides a smoother workflow thanks to its easy integration into Creative Cloud apps.
 However, Shutterstock is less expensive and has a larger collection of stock images, so it’s better for those who need only stock images.

 Is Shutterstock better than Adobe Stock?

 Shutterstock (review) is a royalty-free stock photo agency that sells images, videos, and music.
 Having more than two decades of success, Shutterstock is a reputable company that has partnered with several other high-profile corporations (Google, AMC, BBDO, BuzzFeed, Marvel) over the years.

 Shutterstock beats Adobe Stock in sheer numbers – its collection of over 360+ million stock content is on average available at a lower price than at Adobe Stock.
 However, there’s a downside to Shutterstock.
 On review websites, such as Trustpilot, Shutterstock has many poor reviews, mostly about its subscription plan payments.